CodeSolid/CodeSolid.com/docs/_sources/index.rst.txt

 Since our editor and main contributor, John Lockwood, is currently working on enough undergraduate mathematics to "tackle" quantum mechanics, we expect to occasionally spin off an article or Jupyter Notebook based on that.

+Some recent writings include:

+* `Sage Notes on a Multivariable Calculus Course <sage/calc3/index/>`_.
-One recent contribution reviews the `Dirac Notation for Complex Inner Products and How to Implement that in Python <complex-inner-products>`_.
+* `Dirac Notation for Complex Inner Products and How to Implement that in Python <complex-inner-products>`_.